saranyaece30111998-analyst/SQL-CTE-Practice-Queries-Sales-Customer-Analytics/README.md

 ---

 ## 📷 Screenshots
-All query outputs are stored in the `screenshots/` folder with
+All query outputs are stored in the

 ---